grafana/agent/cmd/agentflow/README.md

 ### Config endpoint

-The `/-/config` endpoint will render the state of all components as HCL with expressions evaluated.
+The `/-/config` endpoint will render the state of all components as River with expressions evaluated.

 You may invoke `/-/config?debug=1` to append health information for each